King Edward Memorial Park Foreshore (Wapping)

 King Edward Memorial Park - Community Liaison Working Group

-The last Community Liaison Working Group meeting was held in January 2018.
-Further sessions will be scheduled for 2018
+The last Community Liaison Working Group meeting was held on 16 May.

 King Edward Memorial Park - How we will minimise disruption